YuraAAA/android-develop-utils/readme.md

 adapter.setData(users);
 ```

-No need call notify changes, just call setData.
+There is no need to call notification of changes, just call setData.

-Known when adapter is empty:
+Notification when adapter is empty:
 ```
 adapter.setEmptyAdapterListener(new IEmptyAdapterListener() {
     @Override